dndinakar/Solution/multipodkube/readme.md

 **Applications**

-Find the applications in https://github.com/lakshmidinakar/pythonApp.git getJSON(application-1) and readJSON (application-2)
+Find the applications in folder get-json(application-1) and in folder read-json (application-2)

 **Prerequisites**